OffGridDeveloper/OffGridDeveloper/README.md

 - 👋 Hi, I’m @OffGridDeveloper
-- 👀 I’m interested in life science applications
+- 👀 I’m interested in systems used in my industry: __pharma, biotech, medical devices, & nutraceuticals__
-- 🌱 I’m currently working on python AI/ML apps for life sciences
+- 🌱 I’m currently working on developing products for my company
-- 💞️ I’m looking to collaborate on AI/ML and python initiatives
+- 💞️ I’m looking to collaborate on AI/ML | python systems for __Life Sciences__
+- 💞️ I also established the _Algorithm Review_ Board to help Life Science apply AI ethically
 - 📫 How to reach me steve@inteknique.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: prefer camping off-grid rather than a ⭐️⭐️⭐️⭐️⭐️ hotel
+- ⚡ Fun fact: my dog's name is __Alexa__ and my cat's name is __Siri__ _(had to change the wake-word on my devices; drives friends crazy when they ask about them and their devices awake & answer)_😂🤣

 # Here's my professional bio
 Steve Thompson has over two decades of experience in Life Sciences, specializing in Information Technology and Quality Assurance.
 He is the Founder & CEO of INTEKNIQUE, LLC, an AI technology company dedicated to advancing the Life Sciences industry.